 Austria and the Danube by bike with the family, between Linz and Vienna

-The Danube by bike is a playground for young and old.
-This bike tour is an exciting journey of discovery and a practical holiday for the whole family.
-Although the programme is designed for youngsters, big kids (adults) will enjoy the freedom of pedalling together as a family in total peace and quiet through the landscapes.
+The Danube by bike is a playground for both young and old.
+This bike tour is an exciting journey of discoveries and a delightful holiday for the whole family.
+Although the programme is designed for youngsters, adults will enjoy the freedom of pedalling together as a family in total peace and quiet through the landscapes.
 A wide variety of activities is guaranteed: a donkey riding adventure and even a ride on the oldest Ferris wheel in the world are just a few of the many highlights.

 Highlights of the holiday: